martn2023/avengers-imdb-clone/README.md

 >**BEAUTIFULSOUP4 & REQUESTS:**
 Python library being used for web scraping.
 REQUESTS library used to pull data for Beautiful Soup.
 First web-scraper was 90% successful in getting movie posters downloaded and placed in an automatically-generated file hierarchy.

+>**RENDER:**
+I have loaded 3 projects onto Heroku, 1 with a Postgres database.
+This time, I swapped out Heroku for Vercel.
+Vercel now holding an online copy of my Postgres database.

 ## Potential improvements: